GiraffeSummer/ConsoleChat/README.md

 # ConsoleChat

-This is a dumb project I worked on to learn.
+This is a fun project I started working on to teach myself some new techniques and to keep myself busy.
 And just to see if I could get it to work.